Saint Patrick: Life

 Patrick recounts that he had a vision a few years after returning home:I saw a man coming, as it were from Ireland.
 His name was Victoricus, and he carried many letters, and he gave me one of them.
 I read the heading: "The Voice of the Irish".
 As I began the letter, I imagined in that moment that I heard the voice of those very people who were near the wood of Foclut, which is beside the western sea—and they cried out, as with one voice: "We appeal to you, holy servant boy, to come and walk among us."

 A.B.E.
 Hood suggests that the Victoricus of St. Patrick's vision may be identified with Saint Victricius, bishop of Rouen in the late fourth century, who had visited Britain in an official capacity in 396.
 However, Ludwig Bieler disagrees.

-Patrick studied in Europe principally at Auxerre, but is thought to have visited the Marmoutier Abbey, Tours and to have received the tonsure at Lérins Abbey.
-Saint Germanus of Auxerre, a bishop of the Western Church, ordained him to the priesthood.
+Much of the Declaration concerns charges made against Patrick by his fellow Christians at a trial.
+What these charges were, he does not say explicitly, but he writes that he returned the gifts which wealthy women gave him, did not accept payment for baptisms, nor for ordaining priests, and indeed paid for many gifts to kings and judges, and paid for the sons of chiefs to accompany him.
+It is concluded, therefore, that he was accused of some sort of financial impropriety, and perhaps of having obtained his bishopric in Ireland with personal gain in mind.
+The condemnation might have contributed to his decision to return to Ireland.
+According to Patrick's most recent biographer, Roy Flechner, the Confessio was written in part as a defence against his detractors, who did not believe that he was taken to Ireland as a slave, despite Patrick's vigorous insistence that he was.

+Patrick eventually returned to Ireland, probably settling in the west of the island, where in later life he became a bishop and ordained subordinate clerics.
 Acting on his vision, Patrick returned to Ireland as a Christian missionary.
-According to J. B. Bury, his landing place was Wicklow, Co.
-Wicklow, at the mouth of the river Inver-dea, which is now called the Vartry.
-Bury suggests that Wicklow was also the port through which Patrick made his escape after his six years' captivity, though he offers only circumstantial evidence to support this.
-Tradition has it that Patrick was not welcomed by the locals and was forced to leave and seek a more welcoming landing place further north.
-He rested for some days at the islands off the Skerries coast, one of which still retains the name of Inis-Patrick.
+According to Bury, his landing place was Wicklow, County Wicklow, at the mouth of the river Inver-dea, which is now called the Vartry.
+Bury suggests that Wicklow was also the port through which Patrick made his escape after his six years' captivity, though he does not offer strong evidence to support this.
+Tradition has it that Patrick was not welcomed by the locals and was forced to leave and seek a more welcoming landing place further north; he rested for some days at the islands near to Skerries, County Dublin, one of which bears the name of Inis-Patrick.
 The first sanctuary dedicated by Patrick was at Saul.
 Shortly thereafter Benin (or Benignus), son of the chieftain Secsnen, joined Patrick's group.